The Math of Money Management: Why You Need the Kelly Criterion

 The Silent Killer: Variance

 Even the best bettors in the world lose 45% of the time.
-Losing streaks are mathematically guaranteed to happen.
-If you bet too big during a losing streak, you dig a hole you can't climb out of.
+Losing streaks happen.
+They're mathematically guaranteed.
+Bet too big during one and you dig a hole you can't climb out of.

 The Solution: The Kelly Criterion